lyntaxxq/qemu-ios/README.md

 - iPod Touch 2nd Gen have iPhoneOS 2.0 in emulator.

 ## Limitations
 - Storage limited to 256MB.
-- No WiFi (service starts but phone can't understand what's going with WiFi).
-- No Fruit Pay.
-TODO: Add more.
+You can download new nand which is 512MB.

+## Guides
+For guides like installation etc. you can look to wiki.